Electronics project notes/Device voltage and impedance, audio and otherwise

 consumer line level (often stereo, often on RCA or 3.5mm TRS plugs)

-- also sometimes known as -10dBV (mostly in situations that also do +4dBu pro levels)
+- also known as -10dBV (mostly in situations that also mention +4dBu pro levels)

 - but has varied somewhat over time.